-We typically sell our security solutions to distributors that sell to networking security and enterprise-focused resellers and to service providers and managed security service providers ("MSSPs"), who, in turn, sell to our end-customers.
-During the three months ended September 30, 2020, we sold products to over 8,000 different resellers.
+We typically sell our security solutions to distributors that sell to networking security focused resellers and to service providers and managed security service providers ("MSSPs"), who, in turn, sell to end-customers.
 At times, we also sell directly to large service providers and major systems integrators who may sell to our end-customers or use our products and services to provided hosted solutions to other enterprises.
-Our end-customers are located in over 80 countries and include small and medium-sized businesses, large enterprises and government organizations across a wide range of industries, including telecommunications, government, financial services, retail, technology, education, manufacturing and healthcare.
+Our end-customers are located in over 80 countries and include small, medium and large enterprises and government organizations across a wide range of industries, including telecommunications, government, financial services, retail, technology, education, manufacturing and healthcare.
 An end-customer deployment may involve as few as one or as many as thousands of appliances and other Fortinet Security Fabric platform products, depending on the end-customer's size and security requirements.

 We also offer our products through major cloud providers, and have recognized revenue on a usage basis from Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud and IBM Cloud.
 We have also recognized revenue from customers who deploy our products in a bring-your-own-license ("BYOL") arrangement in private clouds or at cloud providers.
 In a BYOL arrangement, a customer purchases a software license from us through our channel partners and deploys the software in a cloud provider's environment.
-Similarly, customers may purchase such a license from us and deploy in their private cloud.
+Similarly, customers may purchase such a license from us and deploy in third-party clouds or in their private cloud.

 Our customers purchase our hardware products and software licenses, as well as our FortiGuard and other security subscription and FortiCare technical support services.
 We generally invoice at the time of our sale for the total price of the products and security and technical support services.
-The invoice is typically payable within 30 to 60 days, though, as noted in the COVID-19 Update above, we have recently offered extended payment terms to certain customers.
+Standard payment terms are generally no more than 60 days, though, as noted in the COVID-19 Update above, we have offered extended payment terms to certain distributor customers.